samanthacabrera/swiftle/README.md

   npm run dev
 ```

-Visit http://localhost:5173 in your browser to access swiftle.
+Visit http://localhost:5173 in your browser to access the game.